particle-iot/docs/src/content/en/photon/start.md

 The SETUP button serves four functions before the Photon has booted:

-- Hold down the SETUP button, tap on the RESET button and wait for *less than 1 second* to enter *User Safe Mode* mode, where the RGB LED will be flashing Magenta.
+- Hold down the SETUP button, tap on the RESET button and wait for *less than 3 seconds* to enter *User Safe Mode* mode, where the RGB LED will be flashing Magenta.
 Release the SETUP button.
-In this mode your user application will not execute.
-This can be useful if you have a bug in your code that is keeping you from re-flashing it over the air.
+This is the most frequently mode, because your user application will not execute.
+This can be useful if you have a bug in your code that is keeping you from re-flashing it over the air, or causing other hanging issues.
-- Hold down the SETUP button, tap on the RESET button and wait for *3 seconds* to enter *Bootloader* mode, where the RGB LED will be flashing Yellow.
+- Hold down the SETUP button, tap on the RESET button and wait for *3-6 seconds* to enter *Bootloader* mode, where the RGB LED will be flashing Yellow.
 Release the SETUP button.
 In this mode you can reprogram the Photon over USB or JTAG.
 If you do this by accident, simply hit RESET button to leave *Bootloader* mode.
-- Hold down the SETUP button, tap on the RESET button and wait for *6.5 seconds* to enter *Factory Reset Safe Mode* mode, where the RGB LED will be flashing Green.
+- Hold down the SETUP button, tap on the RESET button and wait for *6-10 seconds* to enter *Factory Reset Safe Mode* mode, where the RGB LED will be flashing Green.
 Release the SETUP button.
 In this mode the Photon is reprogrammed with the software that was installed on the Photon in the factory (the Tinker application).
 The LED should turn white for three seconds and begin flashing quickly; when the LED switches to another color the Photon has been reset.
 This is useful if you encounter bugs with your firmware, or if you just want to get back to Tinker.
 Wi-Fi credentials are not erased in this mode.
-- Hold down the SETUP button, tap once on the RESET button and wait for *ten seconds* to do a *Factory Reset*, where the RGB LED will be flashing White.
+- Hold down the SETUP button, tap once on the RESET button and wait for *10 seconds+* to do a *Factory Reset*, where the RGB LED will be flashing White.
 Release the SETUP button.
 In this mode the Photon is reprogrammed with the software that was installed on the Photon in the factory (the Tinker application).
 The LED should turn white for three seconds and begin flashing quickly; when the LED switches to another color the Photon has been reset.
 This is useful if you encounter bugs with your firmware, or if you just want to get back to Tinker.
 Wi-Fi credentials are also erased in this mode, so you'll have to set those up again.

 ### LEDs